Biden White House cheers 'red ripple' as Republicans underperform midterm forecasts

 By Trevor Hunnicutt and Jeff Mason

-WASHINGTON, Nov 9 (Reuters) - U.S. President Joe Biden had plenty to enjoy as midterm election results came in, even though his Democrats could lose control of Congress.
+WASHINGTON, Nov 9 (Reuters) - U.S. President Joe Biden, who declared optimism about the midterm elections this week despite opinion polls predicting Republican wins, had reason to feel vindicated on Wednesday morning even though his Democrats could still lose control of Congress.

-Republicans may eke out a narrow majority in the House and the Senate is still up for grabs with key races in Arizona, Georgia and Nevada undecided.
+Republicans may eke out a narrow majority in the House of Representatives and the Senate was still up for grabs with key races in Arizona, Georgia and Nevada undecided.

 Democrats bucked dire forecasts in national races, clinched governors' races in states seen as crucial to the next election in 2024, and passed left-leaning measures like codifying abortion rights in Michigan.

-"Amazing," said one stunned Biden aide as results results trickled in at the White House overnight.
+"Amazing," said one stunned Biden aide as results trickled in at the White House overnight.

+The president is expected to speak on Wednesday, though his public schedule around midday had not yet listed an event.

-Donald Trump saw Republicans lose 40 House seats in his first midterms, and Barack Obama more than 60.
+Then-President Donald Trump saw his fellow Republicans lose 40 House seats in the 2018 midterms, and then-President Barack Obama's Democrats lost more than 60 seats in 2010 in what he described at the time as a "shellacking."

-Biden personally called three dozen Democrats who won their races to congratulate them.
-Aides and allies believe his efforts to cast the election in terms of abortion rights, right-wing political extremism and healthcare staved off a Republican "wave."
+Biden called three dozen Democrats who won their races to congratulate them, including Florida's Maxwell Alejandro Frost, who at 25 became the first member of "Gen Z," those born after the mid-1990s, to join Congress.
+Aides and allies believe Biden's efforts to cast the election in terms of securing abortion rights, stopping right-wing political extremism and protecting healthcare staved off a Republican "wave."

 Republicans are likely to have big enough gains to take the House, meaning they could block Biden's promise to legalize abortion rights nationwide or ban the sale of assault weapons, and launch possibly damaging investigations into his administration and family.